dmel642/UnityCullingFix/Version2/README.md

 To determine the correct dll for the Unity game that you want to patch:

 - Go into the root game folder and open the (Game)_Data folder where (Game) is the title of the game.
 Inside that folder, if you see a folder named "il2cpp_data" that means you'll need to place UniversalCullFixil2cpp.dll in the Mods folder.
-The following Il2cpp games are confirmed to work: Boneworks, VRChat, Pistol Whip, The Room VR, and Audica.
+The following Il2cpp games are confirmed to work: Boneworks, Pistol Whip, The Room VR, and Audica.
 This game doesn't work: Until You Fall

 - Inside (Game)_Data folder if you see a Managed folder instead, open that.
 If you see a long list of files with UnityEngine.CoreModule.dll in there, then it is a Mono 4 Unity game.